 Dr. Tierra Smiley Evans is a wildlife veterinarian and epidemiologist.
-She has worked in Uganda, Rwanda, Nepal and Myanmar on wildlife health monitoring, diagnostic development and veterinary capacity strengthening projects.
-Dr. Smiley Evans received her bachelors of science from Santa Clara University, doctorate in veterinary medicine and post-graduate certificate in veterinary medicine from Tufts University and PhD in wildlife epidemiology from the University of California Davis.
+She has worked in Uganda, Rwanda, Nepal and Myanmar on projects involving wildlife health monitoring, diagnostic development and veterinary capacity strengthening.
+Dr. Smiley Evans received her bachelors of science from Santa Clara University, her doctorate in veterinary medicine and post-graduate certificate in veterinary medicine from Tufts University and PhD in wildlife epidemiology from the University of California Davis.
 She is a Fulbright scholar and has taught veterinary and wildlife management students at Makerere University in Uganda.

 Colin Gillin, Scientific Advisor

 Dr. Colin Gillin is the state wildlife veterinarian for the Oregon Department of Fish and Wildlife.
-He is also a past-president of the American Association of Wildlife Veterinarians and is Chair for the US Animal Health Association Committee on Wildlife Diseases and chairs several wildlife health working groups for the Association of Fish and Wildlife Agencies.
+He is also a past-president of the American Association of Wildlife Veterinarians and is Chair for the U.S. Animal Health Association Committee on Wildlife Diseases.
+He also chairs several wildlife health working groups for the Association of Fish and Wildlife Agencies.
 Colin graduated from the University of Wyoming and Tufts University School of Veterinary Medicine.

 Raina Plowright, Scientific Advisor